 I hope you have already decided on the group of plants that you want to plant on your balcony.
 So, The next step is choosing containers or tubs of different sizes and shapes to plant them.
 This increases the beauty of your balcony and mainly helps plants to retain humidity.

-But remember to attract birds to high-rise buildings is quite tricky.
+But remember to attracting birds to high-rise buildings is quite tricky.
 Along with a garden, you can provide a water source, place artificial nests, anti-collision stickers, and overall proper food to increase the chance to see them on your balcony.